wafflebytes/moodify/README.md

   # Moodify - Your Personal Mood DJ 🎵

-Chaitanya Jha | IIT Patna | chaitanyajha@icloud.com
+Submission by Chaitanya Jha | IIT Patna | chaitanyajha@icloud.com
 --

   ## About